Norcim133/OutlookMCPServer/README.md

 # OutlookMCPServer

-This project is an MCP server that gives Claude Desktop access to your Microsoft 365 mail, calendar, and (soon) files using the Microsoft Graph API.
+This project is an MCP server that gives Claude Desktop access to your Microsoft 365 mail, calendar, and files using the Microsoft Graph API.

 ---